 Spatial Server instances and services.
 A Spatial Server instance is a thread that can process one request at a time.
-Each of the component servers of a Spatial Server, such as an Image Server, comprises one or more instances.
-By default, when an ArcIMS Spatial Server is first created, each of the servers is assigned two instances.
-Additional instances
+Each of the component servers of a Spatial Server, such as an Image Server, is composed of one or more instances.
+By default, when an ArcIMS Spatial Server is first created, each of the server types is assigned two instances.
+The exception is ArcMap Server, which is made up of two Spatial Server processes with one instance each.
+Additional instances are assigned to each Spatial Server to handle management functions.
+Instances can be added or removed as needed.
+The illustration below offers a conceptual overview of assigning instances to each server type.